fduncanh/UxPlay/README.txt

 without X11 (like R Pi OS Lite) with framebuffer video, use `<videosink>` = `kmssink`.
 With the Wayland video compositor, use `<videosink>` = `waylandsink`.
-When using the Video4Linux2 plugin to access hardware video decoding, an option `-v4l2` may be useful: for convenience, this also comes combined with various videosink options as `-rpi`, `-rpigl` `-rpifb`, `-rpiwl`, respectively provided for X11, X11 with OpenGL, framebuffer, and Wayland systems. **You may find that just "`uxplay`", (*without* `-v4l2` or `-rpi*` options, which lets GStreamer try to find the best video solution by itself) provides the best results** (the `-rpi*` options may be removed in a future release of UxPlay.)
+When using the Video4Linux2 plugin to access hardware video decoding, an option `-v4l2` may be useful. **You may find that just "`uxplay`", (*without* the `-v4l2` option, which lets GStreamer try to find the best video solution by itself) provides the best results** (the former`-rpi*` options were equivalent to `-v4l2` or `-v4l2` plus one of the '-vs' options, and were removed in UxPlay v1.67 as they do not apply to R Pi model 5.)

 -   If you are using Raspberry Pi OS (Bullseye) with Video4Linux2 from unpatched GStreamer-1.18.4, you need the `-bt709` option with UxPlay-1.56 or later.
-Also don't use options `-v4l2` and `-rpi*` with it, as they cause a crash if the client screen is rotated.
+Also don't use option `-v4l2` with it, as this causes a crash if the client screen is rotated.
 (These issues do not occur when the latest GStreamer-1.18.4 patch from the UxPlay Wiki has been applied.)

 -   Tip: to start UxPlay on a remote host (such as a Raspberry Pi) using
     ssh: